 The YPG-235 is directly related to the YPG-535, and can even be considered a smaller version of it.
 Truthfully, when you set both pianos side by side, it is hard to tell much of a difference.
 The only noticeable differences would be that the Yamaha YPG-535 has a full set of 88 keys, while the YPG-235 has only 76 keys.
 But those 76 keys are enough for most piano players and a great education step up for beginning players who are ready to graduate from beginner 61-key models.

-Below, be sure to take a look at the best selling keyboards and pianos on Amazon, and compare their specs and features to the YPG-235:
+Below, be sure to take a look at some of the best selling keyboards online:

 Great Overall Design and Construction